jtphillips215/vend-o-matic/README.md

 Note- the --reload flag is intended for a development environment only.
 It reloads on save for any changes.
 It should not be used in production.

 -Testing-
 This project can be tested using the interactive docs found at http://127.0.0.1:8000/docs while the project is running.
-Additional testing was performed using Postman as requests can be saved, ran repeated times, and output for various tests can be viewed simultaneously for comparison.
+Additional testing was performed using Postman as requests can be saved, repeated multiple times, and output for various tests can be viewed simultaneously for comparison.

 -Class breakdown-
 Item contains the code needed to generate and interact with the item class.
 This is used for items in the vending machine.
 It holds their id and quantity as fields.
 This could be further expanded as needs for the machine changes.